amit2014/boto3/docs/source/guide/collections.rst

 Limiting Results
 ----------------
-It is possible to limit the number of items returned from a collection by using either the :py:meth:`~boto3.resources.collection.ResourceCollection.limit` method::
+It is possible to limit the number of items returned from a collection by using the :py:meth:`~boto3.resources.collection.ResourceCollection.limit` method::

     # S3 iterate over first ten buckets
     for bucket in s3.buckets.limit(10):
         print(bucket.name)

-In both cases, up to 10 items total will be returned.
-If you do not have 10 buckets, then all of your buckets will be returned.
+Up to 10 items total will be returned.
+If you do not have 10 buckets, all of your buckets will be returned.

 Controlling Page Size
 ---------------------